grafana/k6-docs/src/data/markdown/docs/03 cloud/04 Integrations/05 Cloud APM/01 Grafana Cloud.md

 1. Save the Grafana Cloud configuration for the current organization.

 Note that configuring the Grafana Cloud settings for an organization does not enable the integration.
-You have to manually enable each test using the [test builder](/test-authoring/test-builder).
+You must manually enable each test using the [test builder](/test-authoring/test-builder).

 1. Create a new test with the Test Builder, or select a test that was previously created with the Test Builder.
 1. To enable the integration for the test, select the **Cloud APM** option on the Test&ndash;Builder sidebar.